cbpmanoel/mgin-back/README.md

   - Check logs with `docker-compose logs mongodb`.
 - **API fails to start**:
   - Verify the `.env` file is correctly configured.
+  - Rebuild the container if the `.env` file changes.
   - Verify if the FastAPI port is used by another process.
-  - If running inside container:
+  - If running inside a container:
     - Check logs with `docker-compose logs app`.
     - Rerun the container with `docker-compose up --build`.